How to Rule-Up

 A sharp, soft grade pencil works well.
 You will need to sharpen the pencil frequently but the lines produced will be easier to erase (as long as you do not press too hard).

 Use a sharp pencil for ruling up to create finer lines.
-An alternative to a pencil is an Automatic Pencil.
+An alternative to a pencil is a Mechanical or Automatic Pencil.
 Automatic Pencils which often are referred to as Mechanical Pencils can be purchased in a range of lead thickness from 0.9mm down to a 0.3mm thickness.

 Whist drawing the line gently twist the pencil.
 This will cause an even wear on the lead and help keep it sharper for longer.

 Shop our range of Ruling Up equipment here.